Kanban vs Agile!

 Kanban ensures a smooth flow of projects from start to finish.
 This is done by reducing cycle times, eliminating wait times, and identifying bottlenecks early.
 Teams also use time tracking to keep track of the time spent on various tasks and use such data for continuous improvement.

 Kanban project management methodology encourages teams to make their policies explicit.
-This will help in consistent and predictable behavior, that helps the team to work efficiently and make informed decisions.
+This will help in consistent and predictable behavior, which will help the team work efficiently and make informed decisions.

 Kanban process